nbernardes/snowflake/readme.md

 ```

 You can also use the `adapter` option, which would allow you to use a separate
 adapter to generate the Snowflakes.
-In Avenue's case, starting and killing the
+In my project's case, starting and killing the
-Snowflake generator was causing unwanted delays in the test runs so we added a
+Snowflake generator was causing unwanted delays in the test runs so I added a
 `Snowflake.Adapter.Inline` adapter for testing purposes

 ```elixir